Due to success of CFC’s, Ammonia came under heavy pressure, but held its position, especially in large industrial installations and food preservation.

 5. Better heat transfer

-Ammonia has better heat transfer properties than most of chemical refrigerants and therefor allow for the use of equipment with a smaller heat transfer area.
+Ammonia has better heat transfer properties than most of chemical refrigerants and therefore allow for the use of equipment with a smaller heat transfer area.
 Thereby plant construction cost will be lower.
 But as these properties also benefit the thermodynamic efficiency in the system, it also reduces the operating costs of the system.

 6. Refrigerant price